-Fast growing lambs require a diet with balanced vitamins and minerals.
-Significant interactions can occur between minerals and trace elements and differences in availability can be difficult to determine.
+Fast-growing lambs require a diet with balanced vitamins and minerals.
 Producers are encouraged to seek independent advice about requirements before purchasing mineral concentrates.

 Calcium: Calcium and phosphorus are required in the diet at a ratio of 2:1.
 Grain diets are naturally high in phosphorus and deficient in calcium.
 Supplementation for lambs on grain-based diets is usually required unless legume hay or silage is a major component of the diet.